polytypic/elm-reactive-dom-with-lensed-state-toy/README.md

 write quite a bit of boilerplate code to "compose" components.
 Indeed, Elm components are only composable by brute-force.

-Now, with approach illustrated in this repository, each component essentially consists only of a single function.
+Now, with the approach illustrated in this repository, each component essentially consists only of a single function.

 Instead of returning just VDOM, the single function returns "reactive" VDOM that can automatically update when the underlying state changes.